 The main mistake people make is the size of the grounds.
 If your grind is too fine, it will cause over-extraction and very bitter coffee.

 To help, most grinders will tell you the range you should use for French press.
-And, although it may need slight tweaking depending on your own preference, it should only take a couple of tries to get it exactly how you want it.
+And, although it may need slight tweaking depending on your own preference and the beans you’re using.
+It should only take a couple of tries to get it exactly how you want it.

 Of course, if you use pre-ground coffee, the size will already be right.
 But you’ll never get the same great coffee flavors as freshly ground delivers.